 Are you avoiding exercise because you think you don't have the time?
-Within this website you can learn how to increase the efficiency of your workouts for better results in less time.
+Learn how to increase the efficiency of your workouts for better results in less time.

-I give weight training advice for beginners, for those who haven't exercised for a while, and tips for women on how to achieve their ideal body proportions.
+Get weight training advice if you are a beginner or for those who haven't exercised for a while.
+Included are tips for women on how to achieve their ideal body proportions.

 Learn ways to manage stress before it kills you.

 Do you have a desire to get forever fit and to chisel a rock solid body, but just can't find the motivation to do so?
 Check out these exercise motivation tips and pick up some inspiration along the way.

 If you are one of the thousands of people having sleep issues, read about the many ways to help you sleep.

 Bottom line?
 I have been there.
 I have done it.
 And there are thousands of us pioneers who reinvented the lines of what is possible long before the science began to show us why it is.
 We are bodies of evidence that total health and fitness over 40 is a matter of choice!

 Is it possible to achieve total health and fitness beyond age 65?
 The growing bodies of evidence overwhelmingly tell us that the answer is a definite "yes!"

 I found myself motivated to do some free weights by the well-stated fact that my health is a result of my choices. -- Fred